rperezparera/testing-challenge/Exercise2-UI/Exercise2-instructions.md

 ## Objective

-Create all test cases to cover the funcionality of this Speed test: https://www.debugbear.com/test/website-speed
+Implement all test cases to cover the funcionality of this Speed test: https://www.debugbear.com/test/website-speed

 ## Challenge Description
 Use the Idoven url 'https://es.idoven.ai/' to evaluate the speed of our web site and create the full set of test cases (positive and negative testing) you consider enough to test this speed test tool.